Topical GlossaryThis glossary of clamp, coupling and assembly terms is loosely arranged by topic, with one concept leading into the next.

 I.D.: Inside diameter of hose or flange.
 This is NOT the correct diameter for sizing a clamp.

 Nominal diameter: The engineered, "ideal" or "normal" diameter of a given clamp when it has been properly sized for the intended OD and properly installed.
-Because of certain design limitations, there is a limit (or minimum nominal diameter) that can be ordered for each T-bolt clamp design series.
+Because of certain limitations, there is a limit (or minimum nominal diameter) that can be ordered for each T-bolt clamp design series.